 Terrain: Central desert plain, rugged mountains in north and south.

-Climate: Hot, humid along the coast; hot, dry in the interior; summer monsoon in far south.
+Oman is hot, humid along the coast, hot and arid in the interior; from mid-June to mid-September monsoon in the far south.

 Nationality: Noun--Oman.
 Adjective--Omani

-Ethnic groups: Arab, Baluchi, East African (Zanzabari), South Asian (Indian, Pakistani, Bangladeshi)
+Ethnic groups: Arab, Baluchi, East African (Zanzibar), South Asian (Indian, Pakistani,

-Religions: Ibadhi Muslim 75%; Sunni Muslim, Shia Muslim, Hindu, Christian.
+Religions: Ibadi Muslim 75%; Sunni Muslim, Shia Muslim, Hindu, Christian.

-Languages: Arabic (official), English, Baluchi, Urdu, Swahili, Hindi and Indian dialects.
+(official), English, Baluchi, Urdu, Swahili, Hindi, and other Indian dialects.

 Literacy: approx. 80% (total population)

-Industries: Crude oil production and refining, natural gas production, construction, cement, copper.
+Crude oil production and refining, natural gas production,

 (Source: Oman Ministry of Information and others)